MichaelAOu/Classifying-Belgian-Street-Signs/README.md

-# Image Recognition for Street Objects
+# Classifying Belgian Street Signs

 ## <center> <img src="images/Stop.jpeg" width="200" height="100" /> <img src="images/StopLight.jpg" width="200" height="100" /> </center>

 ### Objective
-Use a neural network to identify street objects.
-I will be starting with street signs, and stop lights.
-Then, I will move onto something more complicated like pedestrians, and cars.
-I want to see if it is a viable method for autonomous vehicles to use for navigation.
+Use a neural network or convolutional neural network to identify Belgian Street Signs.
+The goal is to increase accuracy without gathering new data.
+A strong classifier for Street Signs can augment the performance of an Autonomous vehicle.

 ### Background Research
 Similar projects have been done before.
 I stumbled upon one by Waleed Abdulla where he uses Tensor Flow to recognize street signs.
 Also Dr. Joseph Tansey from a previous cohort created convolutional neural networks that differentiated between images of rocks, paper, and scissors.